 - High ambient temperature and dehydration appear to increase risk of the syndrome.

-- A previous episode of NMS significantly increases the risk of a future similar reaction.
+- A previous episode of neuroleptic malignant syndrome significantly increases the risk of a future similar reaction.

 - Less commonly, use of other agents with central D2 receptor antagonist activity may cause the syndrome: